ytakashina/depynd/README.md

 # depynd [![Build Status](https://travis-ci.com/y-takashina/depynd.svg?branch=master)](https://travis-ci.com/y-takashina/depynd)

 `depynd` is a Python library for evaluating dependencies among random variables from data.
-It supports leaning statistical dependencies for one-to-one, one-to-many, and many-to-many relationships, where each one corresponds to
+It supports learning statistical dependencies for one-to-one, one-to-many, and many-to-many relationships, where each one corresponds to

 - mutual information (MI) estimation